Generalized Probabilistic Approximate Optimization Algorithm: Probabilistic Approximate Optimization Algorithm Overview

 \subsection{A Spectrum of Variational Ansätze}

-The power and flexibility of PAOA lie in the choice of the variational parameters \(\underline{\theta}\) that define the search landscape.
+The power and flexibility of PAOA lie in the choice of the variational parameters \(\boldsymbol{\theta}\) that define the search landscape.
 We refer to this parameterization as the variational ansatz.
+Let $N$ denote the total number of spins in the problem.
 To explore the tradeoffs between expressiveness and generalization, in this paper we study four representative ansätze, defined by the number of free parameters, \(\Gamma\):

 \begin{itemize} \item When $\Gamma$\,=\,$1$, the landscape is scaled by a single, learned inverse temperature \(\beta^{(k)}\) at each layer \(k\).
-This is the {global annealing schedule}, which is the closest analog to SA, with the crucial difference that the schedule is learned rather than predefined. \item When $\Gamma$\,=\,$2$, two independent schedules are assigned to distinct parts of the graph, typically divided based on node properties like weighted degree. \item When $\Gamma$\,=\,$N$, each node is assigned a {local schedule} \(\beta_i^{(k)}\), allowing the algorithm to anneal different parts of the problem at different rates. \item When $\Gamma$\,=\,$N(N-1)/2$, the entire symmetric coupling matrix \(J_{ij}^{(k)}\) is used as the variational ansatz, giving the algorithm maximum freedom to reshape the landscape at each layer. \end{itemize} Recent work in QAOA has shown that increasing the number of variational parameters per layer can improve convergence and reduce the required circuit depth~\cite{Herrman2022}.
-A similar principle applies to PAOA: more expressive schedules allow the system to reach useful non-equilibrium distributions in fewer layers, but may also increase the risk of overfitting.
+This is the {global annealing schedule}, which is the closest analog to SA, with the crucial difference that the schedule is learned rather than predefined. \item When $\Gamma$\,=\,$2$, two independent schedules are assigned to distinct parts of the graph, typically divided based on node properties like weighted degree. \item When $\Gamma$\,=\,$N$, each node is assigned a {local schedule} \(\beta_i^{(k)}\), allowing the algorithm to anneal different parts of the problem at different rates. \item When $\Gamma$\,=\,$N(N-1)/2$, the entire symmetric coupling matrix \(J_{ij}^{(k)}\) is used as the variational ansatz, giving the algorithm maximum freedom to reshape the landscape at each layer. \end{itemize} Recent work in QAOA has shown that increasing the number of variational parameters per layer can improve convergence and reduce the required circuit depth~\cite{Herrman2022, vijendran2024expressive}.
+A similar principle applies to PAOA: more expressive schedules allow the system to reach useful non-equilibrium distributions in fewer layers (e.g., a single layer for a fully parameterized AND gate, as we show in Supplementary Figs.~\ref{fig:AND_gate} and \ref{fig:AND_gate_results}), but may also increase the risk of overfitting.
 The balance between expressiveness and generalization remains a key consideration when selecting an ansatz.